svenmuennich/github-commander/README.md

 `github-commander issue-templates <path_to_config_file>`

+Reads the `issueTemplates` section of your configuration and updates the issue templates of all repositories in the selected organization that match the following criteria:

+* visibility is `private`
+* repository is not archived
+* repository is no fork

+Non-archived, public repositories (exlcuding forks) can be included in the update by passing the option `--include-public-repos`.

-Reads the `issueTemplates` section of your configuration and updates the issue templates of all private, non-archived repositories in the selected organization accordingly.
-That is, any new templates are added, existing templates (matching names) are updated and removed templates are deleted by separate commits for each template.
+When a valid repositories is updated, any new templates are added, existing templates (matched by name) are updated and removed templates are deleted by separate commits for each template.

 ### Update the contents of mutliple repositories at once